-Are you making and selling soap?
+Are you making or importing soap?

 If you’re planning to sell soap that you import or make, you will probably need to register with us and check that your ingredients on the chemical Inventory.
 This is because most soap ingredients are regulated as industrial chemicals in Australia.